Sarah, where did you grow up?

 Yes and no. I’ve always been a huge reader and in school (St Andrew’s College in Blackrock) I wrote articles and reviews for the school newspaper, Out of the Blue.
 However I didn’t write much in college apart from essays but I did keep a diary every day and I still do.
 I studied History of Art and Modern English at Trinity College, Dublin.
 I spent far too much of my time sailing for the college and not enough time studying!

-After having my son, Sam, I started to write children’s book reviews for Southside News, my first official published pieces.
+After having my first son, Sam, I started to write children’s book reviews for Southside News, my first official published pieces.
 That led to other journalism and then my first book which was called Kids Can Cook, published in 1997.

 What was your first job?